gesteves/kona/README.md

-# Gateway
+# Kona

-This is a very simple personal homepage written in Middleman and powered by Contentful.
+This is a very simple blog system written in Middleman and powered by Contentful.